Road Fighting Championship: Rounds

 Non-championship bouts are two or three rounds of five minutes per round with one minute breaks in between rounds.
 Championship bouts are three rounds of five minutes per round with one minute breaks in between rounds.

 Judging

 As part of the increasing global expansion strategy, Road FC has created the "Unlimited Points System".

-This new judging criterion is merit-based and provide a more accurate account of a fighter's performance than the out-dated "10 point must" system.
-It reward exciting and aggressive fighters while penalizing those who repeatedly stall or avoid action.
-The "Unlimited Points System" deliver the kind of non-stop, thrilling action for which fans are now clamoring.
+This new judging criterion is merit-based to provide a more accurate account of a fighter's performance than the "10 point must" system.
+It rewards aggressive fighters while penalizing those who repeatedly stall or avoid action.
+The "Unlimited Points System" delivers more action that has been requested by fans.

 In this system, points be awarded for specific action and activity.
 One point be given for a clear strike, takedown, near submission, full mont or back mount position, clear control on the ground, and aggression.
 Five points be awarded for a knock down.

 Penalties be assessed by the referee.
 A yellow card for fouls incur a five-point deduction.
 A blue card worth a two-point deduction be introduced for the purpose of eliminating stalling and avoidance, standing and on the ground.